 After the war, the history and actions of the draft resisters were all but silenced and marginalized within the Japanese American community.
 Some Nisei veterans of the 100th Infantry Battalion and the 442nd Regimental Combat Team felt that those who resisted the draft undermined their sacrifices that they made in the military to prove loyalty to the U.S. and ensure the constitutional rights of all Japanese Americans.
 For several years, resentment lingered towards the draft resisters who were viewed as anti-American and anti-JACL.
-However, unlike conscientious objectors, the Fair Play Committee supported the draft resisters from Heart Mountain, including Tak Hoshizaki, later served in the Korean War.
-However, this time their constitutional rights as U.S. citizens were restored.65 The stance the draft resisters took was valuable and played a vital role along with Nisei war veterans and those who fought in the U.S. Supreme Court for both the recognition and right as U.S. citizens to stand up to both the military and the government to defend their rights as guaranteed by the U.S. Constitution.
+However, unlike conscientious objectors, the Fair Play Committee supported the draft and would serve in the military upon the restoration of their constitutional rights.
+In fact, at least 6 draft resisters from Heart Mountain, including Tak Hoshizaki, later served in the Korean War.
+However, this time their constitutional rights as U.S. citizens were restored.
+The stance the draft resisters took was valuable and played a vital role along with Nisei war veterans and those who fought in the U.S. Supreme Court for both the recognition and right as U.S. citizens to stand up to both the military and the government to defend their rights as guaranteed by the U.S. Constitution.